robinhoodis/example.com/docs/class2/module1/lab06/task4.rst

 From the Jumpbox use "dig" from the CMD prompt

-This time, allow your DNS requests to use your locally configured DNS server.
+This time, allow your DNS requests to use your locally configured DNS server (the DC01 server).

 .. image:: /_static/class2/jumpbox_dig_wwwexamplecom.png
    :align: left